noaboa07/StreamCity-iOS-App/README.md

 ## 1. User Stories
 **Required Must-have Stories:**

-- Users can create an account and log in.
+- Users can create an account and log in (via Firebase).
 - Users can link accounts from multiple streaming platforms (e.g., Twitch, YouTube, Facebook Gaming).
 - Users can follow streamers and receive notifications for live streams.
 - Users can view a unified feed of live streams from all linked platforms.